 Blotto Bottles, Garcons and L.A.B.
 Cocktails share a common dining cum retail space.
 Blotto is a wine shop that sells a wide selection of wines as retail or to be served in the restaurant.
 Prices start from below $30.
 From our quick glance the Bordeaux wines seem reasonably priced.
 The clutch of second growth Bordeaux on the shelf were going for around $135 to $165 per bottle.

 L.A.B cocktails are ready made and bottled cocktails.
 Like the wine, they are available for retail or served in-store.
 They are kept in a chiller, ready to be served.
-French restaurant Garcons was the only name in Savourworld that we are familiar with.
+French restaurant Garcons is a name in Savourworld that we are familiar with, having tried their food at Essen at the Pinnacle.
 Having these three concepts in the same space is a great idea as good wine, cocktails and French cuisine are symbiotic parts of a good meal.
 It was no surprise that this place filled up quickly at lunchtime.

 L.A.B Tel : 9386 0028